mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 As your cells start to engraft you mary experience bone pain or a rash on your body.

-### Regular Visits to The Outpatient BMT Clinic
+### The Outpatient BMT Clinic
 After your transplant you will receive all your care in the outpatient BMT clinic - the same place where you had your chemotherapy and your transplant.
-Each morning you will return to the Outpatient BMT Clinic.
+Each morning you will return to the Outpatient BMT Clinic, just like you did on the mornings before chemotherapy and your transplant.

 You should arrive at the clinic at 8am.
 You will remain at the clinic for most of the day.